tirem/tHotBar/readme.md

 # tHotBar
 tHotBar is an interface for binding and visualizing macros more easily.
 It uses visual elements to display as much information as possible, and is highly customizable in appearance.

+(Tirem) Added experimental controller support for dinput and xinput

 ## How To Install
 Download the release zip.
 Extract directly to your Ashita directory(the folder with ashita-cli.exe in it!).
 Everything should fall into place.  **tRenderer is no longer a part of tHotBar.
 You can just load the addon now.**<br>